"I was particularly attracted to the beautiful, poignant “Spirit of the Goddess” series of Lilian Sten-

 The women in my Caribbean family also knew the history and genealogy of the family- on the female side- from the first African ancestor who was slaved from the Congo in the 17th century, through many twists of race, place and social status, 400 years of struggles, losses and triumphs, all recorded in their minds and passed on as important oral history - among the women only.

-The men were raised strictly to function within the colonial and post-colonial societies of the Caribbean and were fed other narratives to sustain them in that pursuit.
+The men were raised to function strictly within the colonial and post-colonial societies of the Caribbean and were fed other narratives to sustain them in that pursuit.

 The paintings are ‘intuitive’ in that I did not plan the images, but allowed them to emerge from the canvas 'through my hand’.

-But I have always believed them to be ancestral portraits of strong the Caribbean women of my family, and as their bloodline passed through me into my children, I was given a glimpse of that ancestry.
+But, I have always believed them to be ancestral portraits of the strong Caribbean women of my family, and as their bloodline passed through me into my children, I was given a glimpse of that ancestry.

 “The Spirit of The Goddess” was a gift from them to me.